unexist/blog/_posts/2021-08-18-learnings-from-using-adr-in-a-real-project.md

 ### Size

 Laying out the context of an [ADR][1] is sometimes a bit difficult and requires lots of explanations and reasoning, but it probably should never end in just gossip.
-So we clearly
+So we clearly need some boundaries of scope and size of the [ADR][1].

 ### Single page